bradynichols/terrapin-heat-transfer-modeling/README.md

 Thank you for checking out the GitHub for this project.
 Have a great day!

-# Note: This repository was initially submitted for a science fair.
-I'll be putting together a better release and demonstration of this project eventually.
+# Update 1/2021: This repository was initially made for a science fair submission last year.
+I'm going to be working on this project again sometime soon, adding cooler math stuff and potentially moving it to Julia!